 Ingredients

-This is a simplified, pantry-friendly alternative to my very popular Lemon Blueberry Loaf.
-This dairy-free and eggless blueberry cake is made using mostly vegan staples, and no stand mixer is required.
+This dairy-free and eggless blueberry cake is made using mostly vegan staples and is a simplified, pantry-friendly alternative to my very popular Lemon Blueberry Loaf.
+No stand mixer is required.
 Just a bowl and a spoon!
-Here's exactly what you'll be needing:
+Here's exactly what you need, along with some ingredient notes:

 - Blueberries - You can use frozen or fresh blueberries in this recipe.
-There is no need to defrost them if they are frozen.
+Don't defrost them if they are frozen.

-- Flour - Regular all-purpose flour (plain flour in the UK), or gluten-free flour such as Bob's Red Mill 1 to 1 baking flour.
-Whatever brand you use make sure that it contains xanthan gum.
+- Flour - Regular all-purpose flour (plain flour in the UK).
+Or you can use gluten-free flour such as Bob's Red Mill 1 to 1 baking flour or any other that contains xanthan gum.

-- Plant milk - Any creamy unsweetened dairy-free milk such as oat milk, almond milk or soy milk is fine to use when making this dairy-free blueberry cake.
+- Dairy-free milk - Any creamy unsweetened dairy-free milk, such as oat milk, almond milk or soy milk, is fine to use when making this dairy-free blueberry cake.

-- Oil - Any neutral liquid oil is fine to use.
-Melted coconut oil works well too (if you don't want any coconut flavour use refined).
+- Oil - Any neutral liquid oil.
+Melted coconut oil works well too (if you don't want any coconut flavour, use refined coconut oil).

-To make the glaze you will need some powdered sugar and a tiny drop of plant milk.
-The glaze is completely optional though.
-The cake is still really good without it.
+To make the glaze, you will need some powdered sugar and a tiny drop of dairy-free milk.
+The glaze is completely optional, though.
+The cake is still great without it.

 How To Make Vegan Blueberry Cake

-This cake is so quick and easy.
+Can't wait to make it?
+It's so quick and easy.
 You can whip up the batter and have it in the oven in minutes!
-Here's how it's done:

-- Spoon into a lined cake pan, top with the remaining blueberries and lots of coarse sugar then bake.
-Check a toothpick, sharp knife or skewer comes out clean before removing from the oven.
+3 - Spoon into a lined cake pan, top with the remaining blueberries and lots of coarse sugar, then bake.

 - Try adding a lavender twist!
-Add some culinary lavender buds to the batter, or decorate the top with them.
-Lavender is so good in baked goods.
+Add some culinary lavender buds to the batter or decorate the top with them.
+Lavender is so good in baked goods, especially with blueberries.
 Did you try my Lemon Lavender Shortbread Cookies?

 - Add a lemon twist with lemon juice in the glaze and lemon zest in the batter (don't add any juice to the batter).